ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-Even when the set of routers constituting a path does not change, the properties of that path can vary with time (e.g., due to a change of link capacity, relative priority, or a change in the rate of other traffic sharing a bottleneck), with similar impacts on congestion control.
+Even when the set of routers constituting a path does not change, the properties of that path can vary with time (e.g., due to a change of link capacity, relative priority, or a change in the rate of other traffic sharing a bottleneck), with a potential impact on the operation of a congestion control algorithm.

-## Multipath
+## Multipath Transport

 Multipath transport protocols permit more than one path to be differentiated and used by a single connection at the sender.
 A multipath sender can schedule which packets travel on which of its active paths.
 This enables a tradeoff in timeliness and reliability.
-There are various ways that multipath techniques can be used,
+There are various ways that multipath techniques can be used.c

 One example use is to provide fail-over from one path to another when the original path is no longer viable or to switch the traffic from